-We describe a new species of Brachycephalus, that was first recognized by Bornschein et al. (2021) as a new entity, which ranks among the smallest known vertebrates (Bolaños, Dias & Solé, 2024).
-One of the individuals measured 6.95 mm, which is currently the second smallest adult vertebrate ever described, only larger than another individual of a different congeneric species (Bolaños, Dias & Solé, 2024).
-This individual was confirmed to be an adult, as it was one of the toadlets observed emitting advertisement calls.
+We describe a new species of Brachycephalus, that was firstly recognized by Bornschein et al. (2021) as a new entity, which ranks among the smallest vertebrates ever recorded (Bolaños et al., 2024).
+One of the individuals measured 6.95 mm, which is currently the second smallest adult vertebrate ever described, only larger than another individual of other congeneric species (Bolaños et al., 2024).
 Although B. dacnis is at the lower bounds of anuran body size, it does not exhibit all the traits typically associated with extreme miniaturization in frogs.
-For example, among the flea-toads, Brachycephalus pulex has fewer functional toes, and B. puri and B. didactylus have more reduced or vestigial toes.
+For example, among the flea-toads, Brachycephalus pulex has fewer functional toes, and B. puri and B. didactylus have more reduced (or vestigial) toes.
 The skeleton of B. dacnis is remarkable for not having the fusions and loss of elements typical of many miniaturized anurans (Yeh, 2002).
 The skeletons of B. dacnis and B. hermogenesi are nearly indistinguishable, but both differ substantially from skeletons of most other (even larger) species in the genus Brachycephalus.
 The genus Brachycephalus, especially B. ephippium, was previously considered a remarkable case of hyperossification associated with phylogenetic decreases in body size (Trueb & Alberch, 1985).
-The polyphyletic assemblage of flea-toads-the smaller Brachycephalus species reveals that miniature species within the genus exhibit significant variation in the extent of skeletal fusions and losses.
-The phylogeny suggests that leptodactyliform species are among the earliest diverging species of the genus Brachycephalus.
-If so, then the "normalcy" of their skeletons suggests that many of the unique and remarkable traits of Brachycephalus evolved in association with the evolution of slightly larger body sizes, new body shape and conspicuous coloration within this genus.
-Thus, though extremely small, the skeleton of B. dacnis exhibits skeletal traits typical of larger frogs, such as the presence of cranial bones that are lost or fused in other miniature frogs, including other Brachycephalus (Trueb & Alberch, 1985).
-However, small body sizes in cryptically colored species might be under strong positive selection, as they could offer advantages for leaf litter frogs by reducing predator detectability and enhancing agility (Blanckenhorn, 2000).
+The polyphyletic assemblage of flea-toads-the tiniest Brachycephalus species-reveals that miniature species in the genus vary widely in the extent of fusions and loss.
+The phylogeny suggests, that leptodactyliform species are among the earliest diverging species of the genus Brachycephalus, then the "normalcy" of their skeletons suggests that many of the unique and remarkable traits of Brachycephalus evolved in association with the evolution of slightly larger body sizes, new body shape and conspicuous coloration within this genus.
+Thus, though extremely small, the skeleton of B. dacnis is not otherwise remarkable.
+However, small body sizes in cryptically colored species could be under strong positive selection as it may provide advantages among leaf litter frogs by reducing predator detectability and increasing agility (Blanckenhorn, 2000).

 This is the seventh flea-toad species described.
-It is likely that the diversity of flea-toads is underestimated due to their cryptic behavior (inhabiting the forest floor and having a cryptozoic lifestyle), small size (the smallest vertebrates on Earth), and overall color-matching of their habits (camouflage coloration).
-In addition, their lack of basic natural history data, such as recordings of advertisement calls, makes it difficult to identify new species (e.g., Bornschein et al., 2021).
-Recent taxonomic studies have focused largely on the brightly colored and larger Brachycephalus species (those in the species groups of B. ephippium, B. pernix, and B. vertebralis) (e.g., Nunes et al., 2021; Mângia et al., 2023; Folly et al., 2024).
+It is likely that the diversity of flea-toads is extremely underestimated due to their cryptic behavior (inhabiting the forest floor and having a cryptozoic lifestyle), small size (the smallest vertebrates on Earth), and overall color-matching of their habits (camouflage coloration).
+In addition, their lack of basic natural history data, such as recordings of advertisement calls, makes it difficult to identify new species (e.g., Bornschein et al. 2021).
+Recent taxonomic studies have focused largely on the brightly colored and larger Brachycephalus species (those in the species groups of B. ephippium, B. pernix, and B. vertebralis) (e.g., Nunes et al., 2021; Mângia et al. 2023; Folly et al. 2024).
 A renewed focus on the tiny and cryptic species of Brachycephalus will likely reveal many more undescribed species at the lower bounds of body size in vertebrates.